 Tommy John surgery refers to reconstruction of the ulnar collateral ligament (UCL) of the elbow.
-This ligament is one of the main stabilizers of the elbow during the throwing motion, and may tear with repetitive overuse.
-Young athletes with UCL tears may complain of elbow pain, swelling and the inability to throw with the same velocity or force as before the tear.
+This ligament is one of the main stabilizers of the elbow during the throwing motion, and it may tear with repetitive overuse.
+Young athletes with UCL tears may complain of elbow pain, swelling, and the inability to throw with the same velocity or force as before the tear.

 Often, athletes can recall a specific throw or injury when they felt a pop on the inner aspect of the elbow.
 In athletes with persistent functional limitations, Tommy John surgery may be considered to help return them to their prior level of throwing.

 You can have peace of mind knowing that the skilled experts our Orthopedic Center's Hand and Orthopedic Upper Extremity Program have treated thousands of babies and children with many upper extremity conditions.
-We provide expert diagnosis, treatment and care, and we benefit from our advanced clinical and scientific research.
+We provide expert diagnosis, treatment, and care, and we benefit from our advanced clinical and scientific research.

 Research shows a dynamic warm up reduces pitcher's injury risk and improves performance.
 Watch these videos to learn how.

 What factors go into the decision about surgery?

 The decision to have Tommy John surgery is complex and individualized for each patient-athlete.
 Surgery has risks, and the recovery from Tommy John surgery is long.
 The athlete's age, level of baseball participation, athletic goals, and any associated conditions must also be considered.

 What is the surgical recovery process like?